tributech-solutions/tributech-twin-api-client/README.md

-# Tributech DataSpace Kit Catalog API client
+# Tributech DataSpace Kit Twin API client

-This repository contains the Catalog API client for easy access to the catalog-api of the Tributech DataSpace Kit.
+This repository contains the Twin API client for easy access to the twin-api of the Tributech DataSpace Kit.

 ## Integration via API

-The client can be used to connect an application to the catalog api of the Tributech Dataspace Kit endpoints.
+The client can be used to connect an application to the twin api of the Tributech Dataspace Kit endpoints.

 ### Authentication / Authorization